Garfield High School (Seattle): Drama

 In 2005, Garfield's performance of Cabaret won the Outstanding Program and Poster Design award and Special Honors in Educational Impact and Student Achievement from the 5th Avenue Theatre.
 Subsequent musicals have been unable to enter the 5th Avenue Awards due to scheduling.
 One of the main draws of Garfield's drama program is its large student-led Drama Club, an important element that is missing from many other local area schools.
-The Garfield Drama Club produces collections of short one-act plays, and a main stage Autumn Show every year, all of which are directed and produced by current students.
-The department also performs two teacher-directed shows per year: a Children's Show for local elementary schools, and a Spring Musical.
+The Garfield Drama Club produces collections of short one-act plays, all of which are directed and produced by current students.
+The department also performs three teacher-directed shows per year: an Autumn Play, a Children's Show for local elementary schools, and a Spring Musical.
+A notable element of Garfield's drama program is that student leadership is present in all areas of theater.
+Student stage managers often help the director lead the production, while students run the costuming, hair and makeup, lighting, sound and set design programs.
+Musical direction is run by Garfield's choir teacher, who is sometimes assisted by a student assistant musical director.

 Newspaper

 The Messenger is Garfield's monthly student-run newspaper.
-The Messenger has earned awards from the Journalism Education Association and the National Scholastic Press Association: placing in Best of Show in the JEA/NSPA Spring National High School Journalism Conventions and winning its most prestigious honor, the Pacemaker Award, in 1997 and 2006.
+The Messenger has earned awards from the Journalism Education Association and the National Scholastic Press Association, placing in Best of Show in the JEA/NSPA Spring National High School Journalism Conventions and winning its most prestigious honor, the Pacemaker Award, in 1997 and 2006.
 A column from the paper was reprinted by All About Jazz in 2004.

 In 2006 and 2007, staff reporters won the NSPA's Brasler Prize.